MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/configure-tracing-xrm-tooling.md

 ---
-title: "Configure tracing for XRM tooling (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Configure tracing for XRM tooling (Common Data Service for Apps)| Microsoft Docs"
 description: "Learn how you can configure tracing for components such as operation calls, warnings, exceptions, and other significant events in XRM Tooling" ms.custom: "" ms.date: 06/16/2018